Ideame/paypal-adaptive-sdk-nodejs/README.md

 paypalSdk.checkComplianceStatus(payload, callback);

 paypalSdk.createAccount(payload, callback);
-// To use this method you can set X-PAYPAL-SANDBOX-EMAIL-ADDRESS header passing 'sandboxEmailAddress' property on config
+// To use this method you can set X-PAYPAL-SANDBOX-EMAIL-ADDRESS and X-PAYPAL-DEVICE-IPADDRESS headers passing 'sandboxEmailAddress' and 'deviceIpAddress' properties on config

 paypalSdk.getUserAgreement(payload, callback);